 The dressy Girard-Perregaux 1966 (ref.
 49527-52-131-BK6A) three-hander brings you the easily recognizable minimalistic styling of the 1966 Collection that is supposed to only be worn with formal attire.
 Sporting a traditional medium-sized body and featuring one of their highly reliable automatic movements with increased power reserve, the watch may become an instant win if the price is right.
 Compared to the previously available ref.
 49525-52-131-BK6A model, the 1966 Automatic is not only 10 percent larger and thicker, but also offers eight more hours of guaranteed power reserve.

 The movement in question is, of course, their time-proven GP4500 self-winding caliber.
 Manufactured solely in-house, the movement was first introduced around six years ago after four years of painstaking research and development.

 At that time, when the trend for large and extra-large timekeepers was becoming clear (to say the least), the company needed a movement that wouldn’t look ridiculous in a large body (the watch is delivered in a slightly oversized -well, at least it is ‘oversized’ for a classic dress watch- 18-karat rose gold case that, thankfully, is just 10 millimeters thick so wearing one on a normal wrist would still be no problem at all.)

-The increase in size (the GP4500 is 4.40 mm larger in diameter than their earlier GP3100 base caliber) also allowed introducing a larger mainspring barrel and more massive oscillating weight letting Girard-Perregaux kill three birds with, um, two stones: they significantly (by around 1/4th) increased the minimum power reserve of the mechanism while making automatic winding more efficient and also noticeably improving its isochronism because longer and stronger spring usually tends to produce more constant torque during the day (or rather the night if you prefer to take the watch off your wrist while going to sleep and the spring seizes to receive constant jolts of energy from movements of your hand.)
+The increase in size (the GP4500 is 4.40 mm larger in diameter than their earlier GP3100 base caliber) also allowed the introduction of a larger mainspring barrel and more massive oscillating weight letting Girard-Perregaux kill three birds with, um, two stones: they significantly (by around 1/4th) increased the minimum power reserve of the mechanism while making automatic winding more efficient and also noticeably improving its isochronism because longer and stronger spring usually tends to produce more constant torque during the day (or rather the night if you prefer to take the watch off your wrist while going to sleep and the spring seizes to receive constant jolts of energy from movements of your hand.)

 Together with its slightly oversized (for a dress watch) diameter of 41 millimeters, this refined model looks slender and well-proportioned.